What is a Conventional 97 Loan Program?

 Are there income limits?

 The standard 3% down program does not set limits on your income.
-However, the HomeReady 97% loan does require the borrower to be at or below either 100% or 115% of the area’s median income, depending on property location.
+However, the HomeReady 97% loan does require the borrower to be at or below 80% of the area’s median income.

 What is a HomeReady mortgage?

 This is a program that requires 3% down.
-It has flexibilities built in, such using income from non-borrowing household members to qualify.
+It has flexibilities built-in, such as using income from non-borrowing household members to qualify.

 What is the Home Possible Advantage program?

 This is Freddie Mac’s 3% down home buying program.
-It is a lot like the HomeReady program.
-Borrowers must not make more than set income limits, and it is for first-time homebuyers purchasing a primary residence.
+It is a lot like Fannie Mae’s HomeReady.
+Borrowers must not make more than set income limits and must be buying a primary residence.

 Those interested in the new 3% down programs can apply today.
-This mortgage type is available immediately from lenders across the country.
+This mortgage program is available immediately from lenders across the country.
+Talk with your lenders about the loan requirements today.

-A seemingly small rule change means that borrowers can achieve their homeownership goals sooner, with less money up front.
+A seemingly small rule change means that borrowers can take advantage of historically low-interest rates and achieve their homeownership goals sooner, with less money upfront.Click here to apply for the 97% LTV home buying program.
+(Aug 16th, 2022)